alan2207/bulletproof-react/docs/application-overview.md

     - edit own profile
   - `USER` - can:
     - edit own profile
-    - create discussions
     - create/delete own comments

-- Team: represents a team that has 1 admin and many users that can create discussions between each other.
+- Team: represents a team that has 1 admin and many users that can participate in discussions between each other.

 - Discussion: represents discussions created by team members.